Saki (musician): Solo career and Like-an-Angel: 2020–present

 Also in 2020, Saki took part in Shred Racers Online F2, an event produced by Young Guitar Magazine and Nippon Cultural Broadcasting to showcase technical guitarists.
 The event released a cover of Lisa's "Gurenge" and the original song "Richromatic", both of which feature Saki alongside several other musicians.
 Saki began an instrumental solo career with the February 10, 2021, release of "Brightness", which features Leclercq on bass, Epica keyboardist Coen Janssen, and drummer Shun Minari from Blindman.
+She composed the song with fans during the COVID-19 pandemic; while streaming on TwitCasting, they gave her their opinions on Twitter in real time.
 In 2023, she was one of many guest musicians to contribute to three different albums by Kisaki.

 Saki made her debut as a guitarist of Like-an-Angel, a L'Arc-en-Ciel cover band that was formed earlier in the year by L'Arc-en-Ciel bassist Tetsuya, at Hibiya Open-Air Concert Hall on October 7, 2023.
 The other members are vocalist Jekyll, Vivid guitarist Reno and Matenrou Opera drummer Hibiki.
 She was contacted by Tetsuya's office via email after they saw some of her YouTube videos because Reno could not participate in the then-upcoming concert.
 Although she knew of L'Arc-en-Ciel, she did not have any attachment to their music, but decided to accept the offer.
 Saki's second solo single "Germinans" was released on February 18, 2024, and she held her first solo concert at Yokohama Bay Hall on June 21, where she was supported by drummer Senri Kawaguchi and Gacharic Spin member Hana on guitar.
 The Germinans EP was released on the same day as the concert and includes "The Empress" in addition to the two previous singles.
 Like-an-Angel went on their first tour from September 15 to October 3, 2024, and released the original song "Angel Beside You" on June 4, 2025.
 Saki's first tour as a solo artist, Autumn Rain, was held between September 6 and 15, with the two-track CD "Redemption / Tempest" sold only at its concerts.
-Her second tour, Pluvia, is scheduled to run from February 13, 2026, to March 19.
+"Crash to Rise", Like-an-Angel's second single, which Saki co-composed the music to, was released on December 17.

+Saki's second tour, Pluvia, ran from February 13, 2026, to March 19.
+Her autobiography, Saki no Oto. ~Guitarist Saki Jijoden~ (サキノオト。〜ギタリストSAKI自叙伝〜), was published by Shinko Music Entertainment on February 14.
+Saki made her debut on King Records' Nexus label on June 24 with her first solo album, Pluvia.
+It features guests such as Gus G and Nogod bassist Hibiki, and was supported by a tour of the same name from July 4, to August 11.
+JPU Records released the album outside Japan on August 26.